DAPZ ON THE MAP IS CHANGING HIS NARRATIVE

 When you think of London, you think of Grime.
 The genre has been on a rollercoaster ride in the past couple of years, with Drake giving the London-based art form a bigger audience worldwide.
-While originating in the streets of London, one of the up-and-coming stars of the genre actually hails from Birmingham.
-We caught up with Dapz On The Map and talked about how he is changing his narrative.
+While originating in the streets of London, one of the up

 For most, becoming an artist is a dream from the day they could walk.
 Not for Dapz On The Map, though.
 "I used to want to play for Arsenal, become a professional football player."
 When that road turned out to be a dead end, Dapz discovered his other passion: "As soon as the football dream faded out, it’s always been music.
 I’ve liked music since I was yay high, watching videos on The Box, MTV.
 I wanted to be an MC and sing".